dd9jn/rfc4880bis/crypto-refresh.md

   For version 4 keys, this field is 20 octets.
   For version 6 keys, this field is 32 octets.

-The size in octets of the KDF parameters sequence, defined above, for encrypting to a v4 key is either 54 for curve NIST P-256, 51 for curves NIST P-384 and NIST P-521, 55 for curves brainpoolP256r1, brainpoolP384r1 and brainpoolP512r1, 56 for Curve25519, or 49 for X448.
+The size in octets of the KDF parameters sequence, defined above, for encrypting to a v4 key is either 54 for curve NIST P-256, 51 for curves NIST P-384 and NIST P-521, 55 for curves brainpoolP256r1, brainpoolP384r1 and brainpoolP512r1, or 56 for Curve25519Legacy.
-For encrypting to a v6 key, the size of the sequence is either 66 for curve NIST P-256, 63 for curves NIST P-384 and NIST P-521, 67 for curves brainpoolP256r1, brainpoolP384r1 and brainpoolP512r1, 68 for Curve25519, or 61 for X448.
+For encrypting to a v6 key, the size of the sequence is either 66 for curve NIST P-256, 63 for curves NIST P-384 and NIST P-521, or 67 for curves brainpoolP256r1, brainpoolP384r1 and brainpoolP512r1.

 The key wrapping method is described in {{RFC3394}}.
 The KDF produces a symmetric key that is used as a key-encryption key (KEK) as specified in {{RFC3394}}.